eHealthHub4Cancer/ohdsi_cdm_loader/README.md

     password="your_password",  # Database password
     database="ohdsi_cdm",  # OHDSI CDM database
-    driver_path="path_to_driver"  # path to driver for selected database )
+    driver_path="path_to_driver"  # path to driver for selected database port=port # integer that defines the port, 5432 is used if not specified.
+)

 db_conn = database_connector.connect_to_db()